kemosato/ism_engraver/README.md

 # Description of the engraver software

-This software is intended to be used with a KKMoon laser engraver (3000mW).
+This software is intended to be used with a INSMA laser engraver (3000mW).
 It comes with ABSOLUTELY NO WARRANTY.
 It may or may not work with an other kind of laser engraver.

+This software was created based on the software for the KKMoon laser engraver (kkengraver), modifying the different parts of the protocol.

+Note:
+ This software is not protocol compatible with 'kkengraver'.
+ Web-based GUI functionality has not yet been tested.

 ## Preliminaries